Swope Operation Manual

 - From the LPLC panel close the dome, rise the wind screen and turn the lights on.

 - Go upstairs, raise the platform and replace the telescope cover.
 Lower the platform all the way again.

-- Turn off the dome lights.
+- On the LPLC push GO LOCAL and turn off the dome lights.